A-Croshaw/cosbranok/README.md

  * Followed by four columns of pictures.

- * At a medium size screen the screen will show a two column design.
+ * At a medium size screen the screen will show a two-column design.

- * At mobile screen size the screen will show a single column design.
+ * At mobile screen size the screen will show a single-column design.

  ![Gallery](documents/readme-images/gallery.png)